srest2021/atclean/README.md

 Here is the procedure we use to calculate new uncertainties:

 1. Keep the previously applied uncertainty cut and apply a preliminary chi-square cut at 20 (default value; to change, set the `uncert_est` `prelim_x2_cut` field in `settings.ini`).
 Filter out any measurements flagged by these two cuts.
 2. Calculate the extra noise source for each control light curve using the following formula.
-The median uncertainty, $\rm median_{∂µJy}$, is taken from the unflagged baseline flux. $σ_{\rm true, typical}$ is calculated by applying a 3σ cut of the measurements cleaned in step 1, then getting the standard deviation.
+The median uncertainty, $\rm median_{∂µJy}$, is taken from the unflagged baseline flux. $σ_{\rm true, typical}$ is calculated by applying a 3σ-clipped average of the measurements cleaned in step 1, then getting the standard deviation.
     - $σ_{\rm extra}^2 = σ_{\rm true, typical}^2 - \rm median_{∂µJy}^2$
 3. Calculate the final extra noise source by taking the median of all $σ_{\rm extra}$.
 4. Decide whether or not to recommend addition of the extra noise source.
 First, get $σ_{\rm typical, old}$ by taking the median of the control light curves' $\rm median_{∂µJy}$.
 Next, get $σ_{\rm typical, new}$ using the following formula: